Dragonfly species in Monmouthshire: Brown Hawker

 Current distribution in the county: what we know

 Recent records come from a small number of sites in the northwest, principally Waun-y-Pound, where it was first found on 16 August 1995 by Mike Powell, and which prior to 2020 was its only regular site.
-From 2021 onwards, it has been recorded regularly at Garn Lakes, Blaenavon.
-In 2021 it was found at Parc Nant-y-Waun, Brynmawr and in 2022 at St James’s reservoir in Tredegar.
+From 2021 onwards, it has been recorded in several new areas.
+It was recorded in 2021 and 2022 at ponds on the moorlands to the southwest of Ebbw Vale, and in 2022 a little to the south of here at St James’s reservoir in Tredegar.
+In 2021 it was found at Parc Nant-y-Waun, near Brynmawr.
+Also since 2021, it has been recorded at Garn Lakes, to the east near Blaenavon.
+The species was found near Festival Lake, Victoria in 2023 (where it had previously been recorded in 2013) so this may be another regular site.

 Current distribution in the county: what we don’t know